misha-ignatenko/stocks-react/client/components/correlation-one/README.md

 ---

-Predictions will appear below the "Predict" button in csv format.
+Predictions will appear at the bottom of the page in csv format.
 ---